Traumflug/simulavr/doc/features.rst

   components are simulated.
 * A pseudo core hardware component is introduced to do "printf" debugging.
 This "device" is connected to a normal named UNIX socket so you do not have to waste a UART or other hardware in your test environment.
+(How?)
 * ELF-file loading is supported, no objcopy needed anymore.
 * Execution speed is tuned a lot, most hardware simulations are now only done if needed.
 * External IO pins which are not ports are also available.
+(E.g. ADC7 and ADC8 on ATmega8 in TQFP package.)
 * External I/O and some internal states of hardware units (link prescaler counter and interrupt states) can be dumped ot into a VCD trace to analyse I/O behaviour and timing.
 Or you can use it for tests.